dCache/dcache/docs/TheBook/src/main/markdown/config-SRM.md

 Unless you have reason not to, we recommend placing the `spacemanager` service in the same domain as the `poolmanager` service.

-### EXPLICIT AND IMPLICIT SPACE RESERVATIONS FOR DATA STORAGE IN dCache
+### Explicit and implicit space reservations for data storage in dCache

 #### Explicit Space Reservations